-The Cambridge International General Certificate of Secondary Education popularly known as IGCSE is the most popular program of the Cambridge CIE Curriculum.
-IGCSE is for students aged 14 to 16 years.
+The Cambridge International General Certificate of Secondary Education popularly known as IGCSE is the most popular program of the Cambridge Assessment International Education (CAIE) (previously CIE) Curriculum.
+Cambridge IGCSE is for students aged 14 to 16 years.
 The IGCSE is recognised among leading universities across the world.
-CIE has program for students aged between 3 to 19.
-Find out more about all CIE Programmes Cambridge Primary, Cambridge Secondary 1, IGCSE and Cambridge Advanced AS & A level.
-Read our other article to know about Approved CIE Schools in India, List for Cambridge Primary Schools in India, Cambridge Secondary 1 Schools in India, IGCSE Schools in India and AS & A level schools in India.
+CAIE has program for students aged between 3 to 19.
+Find out more about all CAIE Programmes Cambridge Primary, Cambridge Secondary 1, IGCSE and Cambridge Advanced AS & A level.
+Read our other article to know about Approved CAIE Schools in India, List for Cambridge Primary Schools in India, Cambridge Secondary 1 Schools in India, Cambridge IGCSE Schools in India and AS & A level schools in India.
 Continue to read this article to know more about Diploma Programme (IBDP).

 IGCSE – International General Certificate of Secondary Education